 20-25 acres of active river channel that will be: wider and shallower with finer substrate; potentially split into multiple threads with periodic mid-channel bars and islands; higher quality spawning habitat; and more frequently connected to adjacent floodplain areas at lower flows.

 Many of these gains are already unfolding in the reach just one year after project completion in 2021.

 Improved flooding and erosion protection

-The removal of this aging flood facility and construction of a modern, setback flood facility will increase protection of existing property and farmland from channel migration and overbank flooding.
-The current levee has been damaged and will result in erosion and flooding of private property, structures and farmland if it fails.
-The construction of a new berm at the downstream end of the site will reduce current levels of flooding on the adjacent two properties during large flood events.
+The removal of this aging flood facility and construction of a modern, setback flood facility in 2021 increases protection of existing property and farmland from channel migration and overbank flooding.
+The old levee was damaged and could have resulted in erosion and flooding of private property, structures and farmland if it failed.
+The construction of a new berm at the downstream end of the site reduced current levels of flooding on the adjacent two properties during large flood events.
 Mainstem river floodwater surface elevations will also be lower upstream of the site as a result of the levee removal.
-The setback revetment will reduce the risk of river bank erosion for adjacent landowners and protect existing farmland, residences and infrastructure from channel migration and overbank flooding.
+The new setback revetment reduces the risk of river bank erosion for adjacent landowners and protects existing farmland, residences and infrastructure from channel migration and overbank flooding.

-- Remove the 1,600 Lones Levee and construct a setback facility.
+- Removed the 1,600 foot-long levee and constructed a setback facility.

-- Remove >25,000 cubic yards of angular rock and native gravel from the levee;
+- Removed >25,000 cubic yards of angular rock and native gravel from the levee;

-- Remove 600-800 trees from the levee and oxbow area and distribute them throughout the adjacent river and floodplain areas to be recruited gradually to the river and promote natural river and floodplain processes.
+- Removed 600-800 trees from the levee and oxbow area and distributed them throughout the adjacent river and floodplain areas to be recruited gradually to the river and promote natural river and floodplain processes.

-- Construct a 1,600 foot-long erosion protection facility that consists of:
+- Constructed a 1,600 foot-long erosion protection facility that consists of: